BY PASTOR T. O. BANSO

 The Bible warns critics in the church: “What right do you have to criticize someone else’s servants?
-Only their lord can decide if they are doing right” (Romans 14:4 CEV).
+Only their Lord can decide if they are doing right, and the Lord will make sure that they do right” (Romans 14:4 CEV).
 Romans 14:10 says, “Why, then, criticize your brother’s actions, why try to make him look small?”
 (J. B. Phillips).

 3. Lack of self-confidence rooted in God.
 This can be because of past failures, past mistakes or negative experiences.
 There is usually the tendency for people to have little or no confidence in themselves because of what happened to them in the past.
 They lack the push or the motivation to act again, especially in the enterprise they recorded failure before.
 They fear a repeat experience.
 They are too careful to step out; they are crippled.
 But it is wrong to think that because it happened before it will happen again.

 Don’t let the devil immobilize you with fear and a lack of confidence in yourself.
 Let your self-confidence be rooted in God’s love for you.
 God has already made you accepted in the beloved (Ephesians 1:6).
 You’re not a failure because you failed previously.